HexRweb/GhostHunter-server/README.md

      - Description: Wheter to render the template for meta info when there are no results
      - Default: true
    - `before`
-     - Description: The function to run before the endpoint response is handled
+     - Description: The function to run before the endpoint request is sent
      - Default: false
      - No parameters are supplied to the function
    - `onComplete`